Caring & Sharing Angel Tree Food

 address so they can send you a thank you note.

-to have your name added to the list for the Christmas
+to our adopt a family program or to have your name added to the list for the Christmas

 season and to enable us to get your family information

 & Sharing 2015